At a glance

 The programme is delivered both live-online and in person.
 Both formats allow an engaging and stimulating experience that will give you a unique insight into the boardroom.

 Led by Professor Andrew Kakabadse, the programme is based around practitioner-led experiences and research.
-Over the sessions you will be introduced to a number of high-profile board experts who will share their knowledge and expertise in frank and open conversations.
+Over the sessions you will be introduced to a number of high-profile board experts who will share their knowledge and expertise in frank and open conversations and presentations.
 Through confidential group discussion, questioning and sharing your own challenges, you will get an in depth understanding of what really goes on in the boardroom and how you can make the best contribution.

 Both learning styles offer a personal approach, with close interaction with the Programme Director.
 On the live-online version, this is delivered through a virtual one-to-one coaching session.